Two generational shifts are happening to America at the exact same moment — and nobody seems to see how they fit together.

 You might be one of them.

-You're sitting on the asset, with a duty to consider every path to survival.
+You're sitting on the real estate, with a duty to consider every path to survival.
 Repurposing isn't an admission of failure — it's a repositioning that keeps the lights on and turns a heartbreaking closure into a second founding.

 Next: put it on the agenda.
 Talk to an operator before a demolition contractor.

-Next: list the struggling colleges in your footprint.
-The deals are coming either way.
+Next: look at the struggling colleges in your footprint.

-Next: send this to one person who could act on it.
+Next: send this to two people who could act on it.

 The recurring feature — profiles of campuses that should be reborn — is called Homecoming.

 We're about to spend the 2020s and 2030s doing two sad things at once: mourning the colleges that close, and worrying about where tens of millions of older Americans will live.
-I don't understand why we're not allowed to notice that one is the answer to the other.
+I don't understand why we're not allowed to notice that one problem is the solution to the other.

-I'm not angry about it.
+I'm not mad about it.
 I'm just puzzled.
 The buildings are right there.
 The need is right there.
-The model already exists in 80-plus places.
-The only thing missing is for the people who run colleges and the people who run senior living to be in the same conversation — and for the rest of us to decide this is normal and good and overdue.
+The model already exists in almost a hundred places.
+The only thing missing is for the people who run colleges and the people who run senior living to get into the same conversation — and for the rest of us to decide this is normal and good and overdue.

 So this is me saying it out loud, in the hope it catches.
 If you've read this far, you're now in on the secret.
 Pass it on.